 I had only read about a third of Dinner: A Love Story before I was instant messaging my mom and saying, “Have you heard about this book or blog?
 You need to read it right away.”

 Of course when you go with the “haven’t-actually-finished-the-book” method of recommending, you live a bit in fear that you’ll be picking up the phone 50 pages later and shouting “Nevermind!
 Don’t bother!
 So sorry to have wasted your time.
 Please tell me you haven’t bought it yet.”
-Happily, this book finished as strongly as it started.
+Happily, Dinner a Love Story finished as strongly as it started.
 I loved every page of this book (good thing, too, since my Mom had already texted me to say she’d purchased her own copy).

 Dinner: A Love Story is divided into three sections – the first one is about Jenny and Andy’s early married life, where their commitment to family dinners began and they started learning how to really cook, the second is about the early years of parenting their two daughters and trying to still have some semblance of dinners (you’ll notice an emphasis on quick and easy dinners in this section, not to mention more than a couple of references to cocktails), and the third, amusingly subtitled “The Years the Angels Began to Sing”), about family dinners as their children grow older (now in third and fourth grade, I believe) and things are a little more calm.